-6.2 The Principal
+6.2 The Principal/ Executive Principal/ Head of School

-The Principal will ensure that:
+The Principal/ Executive Principal/ Head of School will ensure that:

 - any information about a child will be disclosed on a need to know basis only, to other members of staff.
-Guidance about sharing information can be found in the document "Information Sharing: Advice for Practitioners providing safeguarding services 2018"; - the policies and procedures adopted by the Governing Body or Trust are fully implemented and followed by all staff; - sufficient resources and time are allocated to enable the Designated Safeguarding Lead and other staff to discharge their responsibilities effectively; - all staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle blowing policies: - they act as the 'case manager' in the event of an allegation of abuse made against another member of staff (including supply staff) or volunteer, where appropriate. - they make decisions regarding low-level concerns and may collaborate with the DSL - the Single Central Record (SCR) is up to date and the safer recruitment practices set out in Keeping Children Safe in Education 2022 are followed
+Guidance about sharing information can be found in the document "Information Sharing: Advice for Practitioners providing safeguarding services 2018"; - the policies and procedures adopted by the Governing Body or Trust are fully implemented and followed by all staff; - sufficient resources and time are allocated to enable the Designated Safeguarding Lead and other staff to discharge their responsibilities effectively; - all staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle blowing policies: - they act as the 'case manager' in the event of an allegation of abuse made against another member of staff (including supply staff) or volunteer, where appropriate. - they make decisions regarding low-level concerns and may collaborate with the DSL - the Single Central Record (SCR) is up to date and the safer recruitment practices set out in Keeping Children Safe in Education 2023 are followed